Some Loci of Rational Cubic Fourfolds: Preliminary results

+Next we state a result of Vermeire, which applies to 2-regular schemes, but also for example to quintic del Pezzo surfaces in $\p^5$.

-\begin{prop} {\rm (\cite[Proposition 2.8]{Vermeire})} Let $f_0,\ldots, f_M$ be homogeneous form in $N+1$ variables of degree $d\geq 2$ such that the Koszul syzygies of the ideal $<f_0,\ldots, f_M>$ are generated by the linear ones.
+\begin{prop} {\rm (\cite[Proposition 2.8]{Vermeire})} Let $f_0,\ldots, f_M$ be homogeneous forms in $N+1$ variables of degree $d\geq 2$ such that the Koszul syzygies are generated by the linear ones.
 Then the closure of each fiber of the rational map